 However, I still felt pretty crappy overall (very tired and sluggish, blood sugar would drop, pain in the gut).
 And I was continuing to develop or notice more food sensitivities.

 To balance my blood sugar, I had to cut out all grains.
 (I was still consuming rice and rice products at the time.)

 I realized that if I was going to avoid developing allergies to the precious few foods I could still eat, I would have to heal my leaky gut.

 So I took a three day “fast”, during which I consumed only homemade broth (rich in gut-healing properties, especially if you keep the fat), ghee, and licorice pills (no candy). 🙂

 It made a difference.
 After this fast, I was able to reintroduce a few foods into my diet (including wild caught cod/salmon, cherries, and some berries, and eventually amaranth flour, which is now my baking flour of choice).
+[UPDATE: This has changed.
+I had to remove amaranth from my diet.
+I suspect the lectins were affecting me.
+However, I’ve been able to use quinoa flour in moderation, and lots of tiger nut flour!
+See My Journey to Recovery: An Update.]
 I also noticed that some smells (eggs, laundry detergent) bothered me somewhat less than they used to.
 I still have food sensitivities though.
 Pumpkin is a no-no.